How to Become an Eco-Friendly Salon

 Formaldehyde is found organically in nature but is a known human carcinogen (cancer-causing).
 Thus, the Environmental Protection Agency (EPA) established regulations and limits on the emission of formaldehyde from some industrial facilities and required them to report the amount of formaldehyde used in their products.

 Wouldn’t it be great not to contribute to air pollution, as well as offer keratin services that are safe for you and your clients?
-Simply Organic Beauty’s Smooth Rituals Keratin Treatment does not contain formaldehyde, parabens, and animal-tested ingredients.
+Original Mineral’s COR.restore Treatment does not contain formaldehyde, parabens or animal-tested ingredients.

 4. Use Eco-Friendly Decor